Fran-Romero/resume/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to test git-hub pages and it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts